ironcev/thp.im/_posts/2015-02-09-his-majesty-hangul-the-filler.md

 if(navigator.userAgent.toLowerCase().indexOf('firefox') > -1)
 {
     document.write
-    ("<p class='warning'>I see that you use Firefox.
+    ("<p class='alert alert-danger'>I see that you use Firefox.
 Unfortunately Firefox does not render <em>The Invisible Character</em> properly.
 I'll report that to the Firefox team.
 Meanwhile, if you want to get a feeling how the above code looks like, open this web page in some other browser.
 I tested the page in Chrome and Internet Explorer and they both render <em>The Invisible Character</em> properly.
 Basically, the code given above should look like this (I just replaced <em>The Invisible Character</em> with spaces):</p>");

     document.write
     ("<pre><code>public class Cvrči cvrči cvrčak na čvoru crne smrče\n" +